-Today's post is a list of six sites you can use to start selling your crafts.
+Today's post is a list of thirty sites you can use to start selling crafts online.
 If you know of any others that are good or want to provide some feedback on the sites listed below, please feel free to do so in the comments:

 #1 – Etsy